Team-MAUV/humanityWebApp/README.md

 Project Humanity
 Apr 2020 – Apr 2021

+Project description:
-Project descriptionHumanity - a web-based application that connects all the volunteers, donors, and other parties directly with the Hambantota Branch of Tzu Chi organization.
+Humanity - a web-based application that connects all the volunteers, donors, and other parties directly with the Hambantota Branch of Tzu Chi organization.
 Our solution mainly consists of 3 major modules named as Branch’s administration module, donation payment module, and Tzu Chi Market module.
 This system will be beneficial for our end users as follows.

 • Administration Module